 Hair Transplant Surgery

 At Destin Plastic Surgery, we offer the latest technique in single follicular hair restoration surgery for natural looking, permanent hair.
+Dr. Ennis brought hair transplantation to Destin.
+He has trained under some of the world experts at the international hair transplantation society in Amsterdam.
 Many other clinics are still using outdated surgical techniques as their surgeons are of advanced age and may be unwilling to update their skills and learn the latest advances in hair transplant surgical technique.
 We achieve high hair restoration results and provide comfort and convenience to our patients.
 Our surgeons work with the best technicians in the country to ensure that all hair transplant procedures are excellent and consistent.

 It's time to request a consultationrequest a consultation online to see if hair restoration surgery is right for you, or call our office at (850) 654-1194.
 Located in Destin, Florida, we provide first-class services for patients choosing hair transplant surgery from surrounding cities like Panama City and Pensacola, as well as neighboring states and international locations.